 It is often suggested that cats bring humans prey because they see us as some sort of helpless kitten.
 This might be untrue, however, as male cats have nothing to do with the rearing of kittens.
-The Biology of Cat Behaviour suggests another reason behind it.
+The Domestic Cat: Biology of its Behaviour suggests another reason behind it.
 Prey brought home is usually because the cat finds itself in a conflict situation.

 Another theory was during the early years of cat domestication, cats were trained to retrieve game hunted by their humans, much as dogs were.

 Yet another theory is that while cats will steal each other’s prey after they set it down, that prey sharing happens more often than previously thought.
 Perhaps prey stealing isn’t always theft, maybe it is sharing.
 There have been observations of an adult daughter of a cat with another young kitten that would bring her mother prey.

 Perhaps, cats simply see us as part of their family or colony and bring us their kills because of it.

 There are a couple of known reasons for this and a couple of theories.

 Mama cats will bring home prey to their kittens.
 At first, this prey is already dead.
 As the kittens get older, Mama will bring them live prey to teach them how to hunt by letting them play with it.
 It seems cruel, but kittens learn how to catch and efficiently kill prey this way.